Agricultural Land, Forest Land, Conservation Land and Farm Buildings Use Value Appraisal Program (Current Use)

 Participation in the program has grown as it has evolved.
 The two most significant changes have been the inclusion of conservation land owned by qualifying nonprofit organizations and the exemption from all property taxes of eligible farm buildings.

-Currently there are over 17,000 properties enrolled totaling more than 2.3 million acres.
-This represents approximately 1/3 of Vermont's total land area
+Currently, there are more than 18,000 properties enrolled, totaling more than 2.3 million acres.
+This represents approximately 1/3 of Vermont's total land area.